-After being able to review the raw EDI files data, was it determined that the issue was arising on our customer’s end and not ours.
-Their ERP Electronic Data Interchange services system’s materials requirements were not setup with the correct required quantities, and in turn producing an incorrect sales order on our end.
+After being able to review the raw EDI files data it was determined that the issue was arising on our customer’s end and not ours.
+Their ERP Electronic Data Interchange services system’s materials requirements were not set up with the correct required quantities and in turn produced an incorrect sales order on our end.
 Once the partner was able to get this corrected in their system, we started to see the correct quantities in orders and the partner started to see the correct quantities received.

 This just shows that even though EDI is an automated process, manual interaction is needed throughout to proactively handle issues and provide effective EDI solutions and management.
 Without it, an issue like this could have taken even longer to discover and even longer still to get the proper research and solution in place.
 These sorts of issues erode trust with the EDI process even when the process is working as intended.
 With incorrect or corrupt system data, the EDI process, no matter how well the EDI mapping setup was done, will falter and fail to give the results needed to run your business the way you need it to.
 This is not the type of reflection you should want your partners receiving back from your digital mirror.

 Having issues with your EDI management or interested in getting an EDI solution for your business?
 Want to chat with the author?
 Contact us and learn about our Electronic Data Interchange services today.

 What is Electronic Data Interchange (EDI)?
 In a much simpler five words or less definition, it means “data in, data out”.
 EDI is a toolset that interacts with an Enterprise Resource Planning (ERP) business software system that takes data coming into theEDI system, processes that data in the ERP, and sends that data back out to the originator (like a customer).
 You would think that a process which can be explained in only four words would be pretty simple, right?
 And it can be, if the proper care and attention is given to the EDI’s initial setup and further EDI strategy.